Panic Attacks & Panic Disorder

 Although panic attacks can occur when a person comes into contact with a particular situation, such as public speaking, they can also occur out of the blue.
 When these keep happening, and the person has become fearful of them occurring again, they may be diagnosed by a mental health practitioner as having panic disorder.
 Some people are affected so much by the fear of another unexpected panic attack that they may start to avoid certain situations that they perceive as places where they may panic and be unable to escape or get help (e.g. crowds, public transport, elevators).
 This avoidance is called agoraphobia.

-Cognitive Behaviour Therapy or CBT Therapy for panic disorder and agoraphobia begins with this initial understanding and teaches you how to challenge your thinking about your symptoms.
+Cognitive Behaviour Therapy or CBT Therapy for panic disorder and agoraphobia is a proven method used by psychologists to treat anxiety disorders such as panic attacks and panic disorder.
+It begins with this initial understanding and teaches you how to challenge your thinking about your symptoms.

-Exposure to the symptoms helps you tolerate these feelings in a safe environment so that you can build a belief that the symptoms cannot actually hurt you or result in a loss of control.
+Through the use of CBT Therapy, your psychologist will help you overcome fears of the situations that trigger panic attacks.
+Exposure to the symptoms can help you tolerate these feelings in a safe and controlled environment to build a belief that the symptoms cannot hurt you or result in a loss of control.
 You are then helped to re-enter the places you have been avoiding.

 Panic disorder treatment may require medication besides psychoeducation, breathing and relaxation techniques, and CBT Therapy with a psychologist.